MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/osconfig/osconfig-how-to-configure-security-baselines.md

 ---
-title: Configure OSConfig security for Windows Server
+title: Configure security Baseline for Windows Server
-description: Learn how to deploy OSConfig security baselines to enforce granular security settings to better protect and harden your Windows Server environment. ms.topic: how-to ms.product: windows-server ms.author: alalve
+description: Learn how to deploy security baselines using OsConfig to enforce granular security settings to better protect and harden your Windows Server environment. ms.topic: how-to ms.product: windows-server ms.author: alalve